abn/victims-server-openshift/README.md

 ## Running on OpenShift
 ### Prerequisites
 1. You have a valid account with OpenShift
-2. You have following the instructions at https://www.openshift.com/get-started
+2. You have followed the instructions at https://www.openshift.com/get-started
 3. You have *rhc* installed and ready

 ### Creating the app